 Cybersecurity Awareness Month: Your Safety Starts With You!

-October is Cybersecurity Awareness Month.
+The entire month of October was observed as Cybersecurity Awareness Month.
 It’s a time for us to reflect on how we protect ourselves and our organisations in the digital world.

 As cyber threats evolve, remember that with awareness and proactive habits, we can stay a step ahead.
 Being informed and vigilant is your strongest defence, especially as awareness can stop a threat before it ever reaches your inbox or devices.